giordano-lucas/dex-cyclic-arbitrage/index.md

 | `P`  | 600  | the length of the time series of swap transactions                     |
 | `K`  | 2    | the amount of time series/features (`quotePrice` and `gasPrice`)       |

 However, due to lack of liquidity in Uniswap pools for a given pair of tokens, there could be less than `P = 600` swap transaction fetched from `bitquery`.
-Since machine learning models required to fix the input size for their functioning, we need to pad the shorter time series.
-To this end, the fixed length `P =600` was chosen, as well as the `zero-padding` technique for simplicity reasons.
+Since machine learning models are required to fix the input size for their functioning, we need to pad the shorter time series.
+To this end, the fixed-length `P =600` was chosen, as well as the `zero-padding` technique for simplicity reasons.
 An extensive backtesting process could be performed later on (e.g. fixed or mean frequency between two cycles).
-However, due to time constrains, we decided not to explore further in this direction.
+However, due to time constraints, we decided not to explore further in this direction.

->  Note: in both train and test splits the `zero-padding` artictial values account for roughly `17-18%` of the `full` data set.
-In the [further steps section](#further-steps), we propose alternative to reduce this overhead.
+>  Note: in both train and test splits the `zero-padding` artificial values account for roughly `17-18%` of the `full` dataset and `10-11%` of the `liquid` dataset.
+In the [further steps section](#further-steps), we propose an alternative to reduce this overhead.

 ### Building the feature tensor

 `The dataset` is not directly shaped to build the tensor feature for the machine learning models.
 Indeed it simply contains a list of swap transactions in `csv` format.
-We need to massage using with multiple operations to group transactions associated to the same cycle together and pad each time series independently.
+We need to massage it using multiple operations to group transactions associated with the same cycle together and pad each time series independently.

 > Note: hardware capacities of the cluster only allowed us to process `10 000 000` swap transactions.